felipemoraes/se-recsys-paperswithcode/README.md

 - [Balancing speed and quality in online learning to rank for information retrieval](https://github.com/HarrieO/BalancingSpeedQualityOLTR).
 Harrie Oosterhuis and Maarten de Rijke.
 CIKM.

-- [Learning to Match Using Local and Distributed Representations of Text for Web Search].
+- [Learning to Match Using Local and Distributed Representations of Text for Web Search](https://github.com/bmitra-msft/NDRM/blob/master/notebooks/Duet.ipynb).
 Bhaskar Mitra, Fernando Diaz, and Nick Craswell.
 WWW.

 # 2016